magento/devdocs/src/cloud/docker/docker-containers-service.md

 **Docker base image**: [redis]<br/>
 **Ports exposed**: `6379`<br/>

-The Redis container for {{site.data.var.mcd}} is a standard container with no customization, no persistence, and no additional configuration.
+The Redis container for {{site.data.var.mcd-prod}} is a standard container with no customization, no persistence, and no additional configuration.

 Connect to and run Redis commands using the redis-cli inside the container: